-Students must remove all trash and unwanted materials from their workspaces and common areas and keep common workplace areas clean and free of debris.
+Students must remove all trash and unwanted materials from their workspaces and common areas and keep common workplace areas clean and debris-free.
+(This includes project scraps, food, etc.) You may not block exits.
+Glue must be wiped immediately from all surfaces.
+Cutting mats should always be used.
+Never cut directly on a table or a floor surface.
 All student work and personal items must be removed at the end of every semester to make room for other students.
+Locks on desks and containers will be cut, and contents will be removed and disposed of after an announced removal date.
 Students must understand that drawings and other items left for others to put away will more likely be discarded or given to other students.
 Furniture and items from studios are not to leave the studio.
-You may not block exits, including the windows.
-Glue must be wiped immediately from all surfaces.
-Cutting mats should always be used.
-Never cut directly on a table or a floor surface.
-Locks on desks and containers will be cut and contents removed and disposed of after an announced date of removal.
-This may occur as early as the last day of classes.
-A "studio clean-up" date will be announced for each class that meets in the studio.
+Studio "clean-up" dates will be announced for each class that meets in the studio and shall be directed by the studio professor.
 Students are expected to participate in removing work and helping to clean the space at the end of the semester.

-The Architecture Program is unable to store work for you.
-However, we may request to retain some of your work for NAAB accreditation purposes.
-Make arrangements to have transportation for the work by the removal date.
+The Architecture Program may request that some of your work remain for NAAB accreditation purposes.